SepulvedaRafael/SepulvedaRafael/README.md

 </h1>

-<p align="center">I am a student at High School Center 01 in <b><i>São Sebatião, DF</i></b>.
+<p align="center"><i>I am a student at High School Center 01 in <b><i>São Sebatião, DF</i></b>.
 In college I will study Software Engineering, because I intend to become a Mobile / Desktop Developer.
-I started programming at the age of 14 with the Python language in order to understand how the world of programming worked.</p>
+I started programming at the age of 14 with the Python language in order to understand how the world of programming worked.</i></p>

 **_→ I'm currently learning: Dart/Flutter
 <img src="https://img.icons8.com/color/2x/dart.png" alt="Dart" height="25px" width="25px"></img>